darkhelmet/verboselogging/posts/copy-merge-with-git.md

 ---
 A copy merge is basically where you take all of *their* changes.

-Say you’re in branch A and want to merge in branch B. Their might be conflicts, but you don’t care, as you want whatever is in branch B.
+Say you're in branch A and want to merge in branch B. Their might be conflicts, but you don't care, as you want whatever is in branch B.
 Almost as if you are copying from B to A.

 Since you are in branch A, it is referred to as *ours*.
 Branch B is